Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Hmm?"

 "I... *may* have recently come into possession of a full archive of every *‘zoological’* study ever carried out on human abductees, sanctioned or otherwise.
-Hypothesis, experimental method, outcome… everything."
+Hypothesis, experimental method, outcome... everything."

 One of the most complex emotions to read on a Human had to be trepidation.
 On Julian, however, it was as easy to read as a Primary Mushroom was to eat.
 He froze and gave first Nofl then the computer terminal in the corner a deeply wary look.